It is never too late to buy life insurance policy. If you are in your 50’s and are looking for coverage, you have several options.

 Which policy should I choose?

 Depending on personal circumstances, certain over 50s life insurance policies will suit you better than other life insurance options.
 Life insurance plans are of two types — term or permanent.
 With term life insurance, you get coverage for a certain number of years or until a specific age.
 These policies have only one purpose — to pay the death benefit upon your death, provided the policy is active.
-These plans do not build account value and are usually six to 10 times cheaper than permanent life insurance.
+These plans do not build account value and are usually six to 10 times cheaper than permanent life.

 Permanent life insurance, as the name suggests, offers coverage that lasts your entire life.
-Many permanent life insurance plans also accumulate cash value, which grows over time on a tax-deferred basis.
+Many permanent life policy plans also accumulate cash value, which grows over time on a tax-deferred basis.
 Your policy’s value is for you to use during your lifetime.
 Your beneficiaries receive only the death benefit (that is, the coverage amount) when you pass on.

 It all depends on your financial needs and budget.
 For most people, term life insurance is sufficient.
 It is a more suitable option when your financial needs have an end date.
-For example, if you want over 50s life insurance to provide protection until you retire and/or pay off your debts, a term life policy will suit you better.
+For example, if you want over 50s life insurance to provide protection until you retire and/or pay off your debts, a term life insurance policy will suit you better.
 You can pick a policy term and coverage amount that works for you.
-Since term life is more affordable, those on a budget will also find it an attractive option.
+Since term life insurance is more affordable, those on a budget will also find it an attractive option.

 Permanent life insurance, in contrast, may be a good choice for financial needs that do not have an expiry date.
-For instance, if you have a lifelong dependent or want to leave a legacy for your heirs, consider buying a permanent life insurance policy.
-High-net-worth individuals looking for an additional investment account might also benefit from buying a permanent life insurance policy with the cash value feature.
+For instance, if you have a lifelong dependent or want to leave a legacy for your heirs, consider buying a permanent life policy.
+High-net-worth individuals looking for an additional investment account might also benefit from buying a permanent life policy with the cash value feature.

 Factors that affect the cost of life insurance